Framework · free to use

 Staff (lean model with AI agents)

-Boutique studios traditionally run 1-2 front-desk + instructor pool.
-With AI agents handling the lead-nurture and member-comms workflows, many boutique owners now launch with 0-1 part-time admin + instructor pool — saving \$40K-\$80K in Year 1 staff costs.
+Boutique studios traditionally run 1-2 front-desk staff plus an instructor pool.
+With AI agents handling the lead-nurture and member-comms workflows, many boutique owners now launch with 0-1 part-time admin plus an instructor pool, saving \$40K-\$80K in Year 1 staff costs.

 Companion tools